Moving Route Guide

 2026 cost: New York to Florida

-A two-person Brooklyn brownstone (3rd-floor walk-up, no elevator) with about 5,400 lbs delivered to a single-family home in Tampa came in at $5,950 on a binding-not-to-exceed quote in November 2025.
+A two-person Brooklyn brownstone (3rd-floor walk-up, no elevator) with about 5,400 lbs delivered to a single-family home in Tampa would land around $5,950 on a binding-not-to-exceed quote.
 That included a 4th-floor stair carry surcharge ($85/floor over 1) and a long-carry fee at origin.

 Transit time and delivery windows